 Highlights of Trekking the Everest Base Camp in June

 June is a transition month between spring and monsoon.
 So, it holds the flavor of both of these seasons.
-It gets really bright and sunny during the early stages of the month, while the midweeks make up for slight rainfall occurrences.
+It gets bright and sunny during the early stages of the month, while the midweeks make up for slight rainfall occurrences without a heavy downpour.
 Similarly, the later days involve heavy rainfall and cloudy days.
 If you want to trek in June, starting your trek in the earlier weeks is best.
 During this time, you'll get to enjoy the ambiance of the late spring and the coolness of early monsoon without having to worry so much about the precipitation.

-The average temperature in the Everest Base Camp in June ranges between -3 degrees Celsius and 18 degrees Celsius.
+The average temperature in the Everest Base Camp in June ranges between -1 degrees Celsius and 16 degrees Celsius.
 And the temperature varies depending on the altitudinal zones as well.
-With every ascent, the temperature does slightly.
-For example, the maximum temperature in Lukla in June goes to be around 18 degrees Celsius, while it is about 8 degrees Celsius, 12 degrees Celsius, and 10 degrees Celsius in Namche Bazaar, Lobuche, and Gorakshep, respectively.
+With every ascent, the temperature goes down slightly.
+For example, the maximum temperature in Lukla in June goes to be around 20 degrees Celsius, while it is about 18 degrees Celsius, 13 degrees Celsius, and 10 degrees Celsius in Namche Bazaar, Lobuche, and Gorakshep, respectively.

 Less Crowded, More Fun

 As stated previously, June is not a popular trekking month.
 Thus, you will have the trail all to yourself.
 You will rarely meet any trekkers and can experience the trek in peace and solitude.
 Reports say that only about 1500 trekkers trek in the Everest region in June.
 It is a perfect time to trek if you love walking in peace in the wilderness.
 If it is privacy that you want, it is what you get ultimately!
 Imagine hiking through the giant mountains where everything around you feels like heaven, and there's just you to experience all that bliss!